poojan243/poojan243/README.md

 Welcome to my GitHub page!
 Here you'll find a collection of my projects, skills, and experiences as a passionate software developer.
 I'm open to intern and full-time opportunities in Machine Learning, Data Science, and Software Engineering roles.
 Feel free to explore and get in touch!

 ## About Me
 Hi, I'm Poojan Gagrani, a skilled **Software Developer** specializing in **Data Science and Artificial Intelligence**.
 I'm pursuing my  **Master's degree in Data Analytics from San Jose State University**.
-I enjoy working on diverse projects and have experience in web development, relational and non-relational databases, cloud computing, software engineering, and business analytics.
+I enjoy working on diverse projects and have experience in neural networks, machine learning, data analytics, web development, relational and non-relational databases, cloud computing, software engineering, and business analytics.
 I intend to leverage my skills and knowledge to create innovative and efficient solutions.

 ![](https://komarev.com/ghpvc/?username=poojan243&color=blueviolet)